fabiomercorio/fabiomercorio.github.io/publications.md

 @InProceedings{10.1007/978-3-030-62466-8_35,
-author="Giabelli, Anna and Malandri, Lorenzo and Mercorio, Fabio and Mezzanzanica, Mario and Seveso, Andrea", title="NEO: A Tool for Taxonomy Enrichment with New Emerging Occupations", booktitle="The Semantic Web -- ISWC 2020", year="2020", publisher="Springer International Publishing", pages="568--584",
+author="Giabelli, Anna and Malandri, Lorenzo and Mercorio, Fabio and Mezzanzanica, Mario and Seveso, Andrea", title="NEO: A Tool for Taxonomy Enrichment with New Emerging Occupations", booktitle="The International Conference of Semantic Web -- ISWC 2020", year="2020", publisher="Springer International Publishing", pages="568--584",